ArnavGoel458/Simulating-1-D-Collisions/README.md

 4. m: a non-negative integer,
 5. T: a non-negative float,

 The list of collisions returned are in chronological order that ends as soon as the first m collisions happen or time reaches T (whichever earlier).

+This program uses a customized Heap(modified priority queue) to perform this operation in a time complexity of O(n+mlogn) where n is the number of particles and m is the maximum no. of collisions.